osakalibra/osakalibra.github.io/src/content/post/osaka-gender-healthcare-en.md

 *This article is still under construction.*

-## What am I?
+## Who Am I?
+If I Want To Speak To Someone, How Should I Reach Out?

 **Let's be honest: You are free.
 You can be anything.
 Nothing will stop you.**

+If you are still in the process of understanding your feelings, and would like to know about some of the ways that dysphoria can manifest in day-to-day lives, the [Gender Dysphoria Bible](https://genderdysphoria.fyi/) should be your next stop!

-If you're still wondering that  “Oh I don't know, I want to talk about it”, you are of course welcome to [contact us](https://osakalibra.github.io/contact/)!
+Of course, if you'd like someone to talk to, you are very welcome to [contact us](https://osakalibra.github.io/contact/)!

-## Why did I write this?
+## Why Did I Write This?

-I am an AMAB (Assigned Male At Birth) non-binary international student in the University of Osaka.
-I found it challenging to find information about gender clinics and hormone therapy in Japan.
-However, I was eventually able to receive a diagnosis from a psychiatrist and begin HRT.
-I would like to provide healthcare information in Osaka for those who are looking to access gender clinics and hormone therapy.
+I am an AMAB (Assigned Male At Birth) non-binary international student at the University of Osaka.
+I found it challenging to gather information about gender clinics and hormone therapy in Japan.
+Despite the difficulties, eventually, I was able to receive a diagnosis from a psychiatrist and begin HRT.
+As such, I would like to provide healthcare information for those in Osaka looking to access gender clinics and undergo medical transitioning.

-## Abstract
+## Some Basic Information

-In Japan, the diagnosis of gender dysphoria is conducted according to [the Guidelines for the Diagnosis and Treatment of GID](https://www.jspn.or.jp/modules/advocacy/index.php?content_id=23). **(While "gender dysphoria" is already used internationally, the term "gender identity disorder" is still used in Japan.)**
+In Japan, the diagnosis of Gender Dysphoria is conducted according to [the Guidelines for the Diagnosis and Treatment of GID](https://www.jspn.or.jp/modules/advocacy/index.php?content_id=23). **(While "Gender Dysphoria" is internationally recognised under DSM-5, the term "Gender Identity Disorder" is still used in Japan.)**

-In the Kansai region, there is an organization called [the Kansai GIC Network](https://www.kgn.or.jp/index.html).
-Membership in this organization is considered credible.
+In the Kansai region, there is an organisation named [the Kansai GIC Network](https://www.kgn.or.jp/index.html).
+Membership in this organisation is generally considered trustworthy.

-For MtF individuals, [Transfemine Science](https://transfemscience.org/) provides a wealth of useful information.
+For Transfeminine individuals, [Transfeminine Science](https://transfemscience.org/) provides a wealth of useful information.
 I personally find this site to be a valuable resource.

-**Therefore, we would like to ask AFAB (Assigned Female At Birth) to provide us with information on their experiences, as there are still very few about them.**
+**We're still short on experiences from those who were AFAB (Assigned Female At Birth), so we'd really appreciate any insights or information you can share.**

-## Psychiatry, etc.
+## Psychiatrists, Urologists, etc.

 First, you must be diagnosed in a psychiatric gender clinic, following their guidelines.